Superalgos/Superalgos/README.md

 **2. Extract the ZIP file**:

 How you extract/unpack the files depends on the software you use to handle ZIP files.
-Double-clicking the ZIP file should work in most scenarios, however, some systems may "open" the file instead of "extracting" it.
+Double-clicking the ZIP file should work in most scenarios, however, some systems may "open" the file instead of "extracting" or "unpacking" it.
 Make sure you are "extracting" and not just "opening" the file.
 You may also right-click the file and check the options available on the pop-up menu.

 When you extract the ZIP file, a folder structure will be created with the root folder being ```Superalgos Desktop App```.